 Centralization of Services

-Modern alarm management solutions like evalink talos provide a complete set of inbuilt automation tools to automate alarm verification through video, audio, and text-to-speech capabilities, driving tremendous efficiency into security organizations.
+Modern alarm management solutions like evalink provide a complete set of inbuilt automation tools to automate alarm verification through video, audio, and text-to-speech capabilities, driving tremendous efficiency into security organizations.
 By using flexible and easily configurable workflows that specify how an incoming alarm is handled, operators free up a lot of time which they can use to re-focus their attention on the job.

 Availability of Services

 Availability is about protecting systems' functionality to ensure that data is fully available when security teams need it for making decisions.
 As network structures and physical security become increasingly complex to secure with the ever-changing threat landscape, organizations must be able to rely on a robust security management architecture to keep pace.
-Combined with its cloud-based model, evalink talos is fulfilling the most demanding standards in the security industry, offering more security, availability, and reliability than classical on-premises solutions.
+With its cloud-based model, evalink is fulfilling the most demanding standards in the security industry, offering more security, availability, and reliability than classical on-premises solutions.